Keyboard shortcuts

 3. Ensure CUDA libraries are in your PATH

-4. RustKernels will fall back to CPU if CUDA isn’t available
+4. RustKernels falls back to CPU automatically if CUDA is not available

 Compilation Errors